 Best in US

 Day 58.
 Marquette to Munising.
 54 miles.
 3,553 miles TTD.
 1297 feet elevation.
-Weather warm but tailwind.
+The weather was warm, but there was a tailwind.

 As I’ve said before, a bike is a wonderful way to see the country.
 In a car, I never would have noticed these narrow little tracks leading into the woods and down to a secluded beach.
 There was no one in either direction that I could see for miles.
-I thought about skinny dipping but decided I didn’t want to get a charge for indecent exposure in Michigan.
-I settled for soaking my legs, which was quite pleasant and the cool water.
+I thought about skinny dipping, but decided I didn’t want to get a charge for indecent exposure in Michigan.
+I settled for soaking my legs, which was quite pleasant in the cool water.
 I wish I had brought lunch because it would have been a wonderful picnic spot.

 This evening in the hot tub, yes, I soaked in the hot tub.
-There was a couple already soaking when I arrived.
+A couple was already soaking when I arrived.
 I bravely entered and started talking to them.
-What was terrifying is they talked back and continued to talk.
-I was hoping they had been soaking long enough they would leave when I arrived.
-However, with Goal number two on my mind, I chatted away, and we had a good 15-minute conversation before they decided to hit the sauna.
-That was definitely a better experience than when I tried to engage the kid that was the cashier at the grocery store.
-When I asked him how he was, he said, ” I’m here.”
+What was terrifying was that they talked back and kept talking.
+I was hoping they had been soaking long enough that they would be ready to leave when I arrived.
+However, with goal number two on my mind, I chatted away, and we had a good 15-minute conversation before they decided to hit the sauna.
+That was definitely a better experience than when I tried to engage the kid who was the cashier at the grocery store.
+When I asked him how he was, he said, “I’m here.”
 Perhaps it’s being lonely or being alone, or maybe it’s just working on my goal, but I really am finding it enjoyable to engage with other people and try to learn about them.

 Leave a comment